 Lastly, we want to connect the youth and young adults to resources available to support holistic needs (physical, mental, emotional, spiritual, relational, financial, and other basic needs).
 We’ll provide youth with Christ-centered options for healing, health and overcoming challenges, in addition to solutions to address the heroin/opiate epidemic.

 Our overarching goal is to see the youth and young adults of Quakertown thrive by connecting them to their gifts and passions.
 As QCC grows, we want to develop the youth to become leaders within the community by connecting with and mentoring other young people.
 Over time, we want to see QCC influence the reduction of suicides, overdoses, and crime.

 The Community Center is just that – a community – so it needs people!
 We are looking to build our volunteer teams and train them so we are ready once QCC opens.
 There are various roles that will need to be filled, outlined below.

-If you are interested in volunteering, please contact Shelby Miller – Director of Communications.
+If you are interested in volunteering, please contact Shelby Leight – Director of Communications.

 Mentoring Volunteer: We need healthy adults to supervise and engage with the youth during open hours.
 If you have a passion for youth, and love to uplift and encourage, this may be the perfect opportunity for you.